-Two judges wrote separate opinions.
+Three judges wrote separate opinions.
 Judge Lumpkin concurred in the result.
-App.8a-10a.
-He expressed his view that the Court's opinion in McGirt "contravened \ \ \ the history leading to the disestablishment of the Indian reservations in Oklahoma."
+App.7a-9a.
+He expressed his view that the Court's opinion in McGirt "contravened \ \ \ the history leading to the disestablishment of the Indian reservations in Oklahoma," but concluded that he was bound to follow it.
+App.7a.